andreiaamaral/wgs_analysis/Population_Structure_Analysis.md

 #### Selecting autosomes for analysis

 For the purpose of our experiment, only autosomal SNP information is considered for analysis.
-Therefore, SNP data from sexual cromosomes, Mitochondria and SNPs present in unplaced scaffolds should be removed.
+Therefore, SNP data from sexual chromosomes, Mitochondria and SNPs present in unplaced scaffolds should be removed.

 ```
 tabix -h output_file.vcf.gz [Chr1 ...
 ChrN] > output_file_autosomes.vcf